 The Rotary Medical Mission (RMM) was in Malawi to provide free eye services including provision of eye and sunglasses and check ups.
 Our Head of Global Sales, Lasse Bundgaard, joined them in Lilongwe, Malawi at the Kamuzu Central Hospital.
 The citizens of Malawi were provided with free eye exams and glasses by the RMM, which screened over 2500 patients during one week.
-We are proud to have sponsored this eye health awareness and screening activity with personnel, free automated RetinaLyze-screenings for DR, AMD and Glaucoma as well as Horus DEC200 retinal cameras.
+We are proud to have sponsored this eye health awareness and screening activity with personnel, free automated RetinaLyze-screenings for signs of DR, AMD and Glaucoma as well as Horus DEC200 retinal cameras.

 Lasse Bundgaard presented the RetinaLyze software for the doctors at Kamuzu Central Hospital (Lilongwe, Malawi).
 The talk revolved around how AI can save 60% of the ophthalmologist's work in eye-screening by automatically triaging patients with the use of non-specialist personnel.
 This AI-enabled process sorts out about 75% of the patients (who have healthy eyes).
 Artificial Intelligence can thereby work as an efficient co-pilot in the detection of preventable blindness, while heavily increasing the number of patients a small low-skilled AI-enabled team can screen.
 Finally the younger doctors were instructed in the practical use of fundus cameras and the automated algorithms.
 Read more and see a gallery of images from the event here.
 You can also watch videos of the event on Facebook.